deckerego/Macropad_Hotkeys/README.md

 ## Modifications

-- Rotary button no longer is an action, instead it turns on/off the displays
-- Macros for Blender, Safari, MIDI drum kit, generic number pad and Zoom
+- A number of sample macros for things such as Blender, a MIDI drum kit, DaVinici Resolve, and more
 - Support for HID consumer control codes
 - Support for mouse buttons
 - Support for sending MIDI notes
 - When no HID connection is present (power only), keep LEDs off and provide a message
-- Mount filesystem as read-only unless the encoder button is pressed on boot
+- Stop your OS from shouting when you unplug the Macropad - mount filesystem as read-only unless the KEY1 button is pressed on boot
 - Refactored the code to make it (maybe) easier to modify

 ## Using

-You use the Macropad Hotkeys much like the original [Adafruit version](https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/main/LICENSE), with a few differences.
+You use the Macropad Hotkeys in a similar way to the original [Adafruit version](https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/main/LICENSE), with several improvements.

-Use the dial to select the macro template you would like to use.
+Push down & rotate the dial to select the macro template you would like to use.
 The macros appear in the order specified within each config file (see [Configuration](#configuration) below for details).
 Once you have the macro you like selected, you are free to hammer away at the keys.

-Click the rotary dial to turn off the display & LEDs - click it again to turn it back on.
-Note the keys continue to respond even when they are not lit.

 ## Configuration